Articles related to figures of speech

 Style & Figures of Speech.
 Style and rhetoric are ancient arts--of persuasion, expression, and effective communication--that are just as valuable to writers today ...

 Oxymoron - Definition and Examples (Figure of Speech)

 Definition: A figure of speech in which incongruous or seemingly contradictory terms appear side by side; a compressed paradox.
 Plural: oxymora or oxymorons .

-irony - definition and examples - figures of speech
+irony - definition and examples - figures of speech and thought

 Suppose you hear a political candidate give a terribly long speech, one that rambles on and on without end.
 Afterward you might turn to a friend sitting next to ...